sudhansom/sudhansom/README.md

-- 🔭 I’m currently working on Integrify as fullstack developre
+- 🔭 I’m currently working on Integrify as fullstack developer
 - 🌱 I’m currently learning React, Node js
 - 👯 I’m looking to collaborate on a backend project
 - 🤔 I’m ready to start now